lauripalonen/warehouse-backend/README.md

 Reposity for frontend [here](https://github.com/lauripalonen/warehouse-frontend).

 Utilizes external [API](https://bad-api-assignment.reaktor.com) for data source.
 Data is then parsed and uploaded to own [MongoDB](https://www.mongodb.com/) database to offer better performance for the client.

-On client request, data is first offered from the Mongo database, and then updates are checked from the slower external API.
+On client request, data is first offered from the Mongo database, and then updates are checked (using etags) from the slower external API.
 On update, Server-sent events are utilized for pushing updated data to client.

 ## Installation
 **Requirements**